Estimation of temporal covariances in pathogen dynamics using Bayesian multivariate autoregressive models: Materials and methods

-Several studies have postulated interactions between viruses such that when one respiratory virus reaches a peak another is relatively inactive and this cannot be explained by climate or social behaviour \cite{Interference1,Interference3}.
-Possible interactions are most apparent during epidemic periods where a competing virus obstructs the outbreak development of another \cite{interact3,Observational3,Observational2,Observational1,interact2, Interference2}.
-Within a disease mapping framework, the estimated relative risks identify time points where observed numbers of infection are higher or lower than expected with expected counts accounting for expected seasonality and risk factors associated with respiratory infection \cite{Sema} (section~\ref{section:expected}).
-Consequently, relative risks measure the excess risk of viral infection that cannot be explained by anticipated seasonality or patient demographics.
+Relative risks identify time points where observed counts are higher or lower than expected, with expected counts accounting for expected seasonality and risk factors associated with respiratory infection \cite{Sema}.
+Conventionally, relative risk would measure the risk of infection, if exposed to a risk factor, relative to the risk if unexposed.
+In this context, relative risk measures the risk of infection of a virus relative to an estimated expected risk.
+Thus the relative risks measure the excess risk of viral infection that cannot be explained by seasonality or patient demographics.
 Therefore, by inferring dependencies between viral species in terms of excess risks, we can directly infer viral interactions.
+We provide a full description of the estimated expected risks in the expected count section.

-\section{Multivariate Spatio-temporal model}
+\subsection{Multivariate Spatio-temporal model}

 Conditional autoregressive models are extensively used in the analysis of spatial data to model the relative risk of a virus or more generally a disease \cite{BDM, CAR1}.
 The class of Bayesian model typically used in this context is given by